thinktandem/tandem/docs/manifesto/README.md

 ## What do we do?

-In order to collapse client work and products into _the singularity_ you need to be slowly turning repeatable parts of client work into _products_ that can be done consistently in a given amount of time.
-This allows you to bill for _value_ instead of _time_ which should _always_ deliver lower costs to the client and higher revenue per hour to the agency.
-This process should continually maximize revenue for the agency and by extension afford it additional time to _make more products_.
+In order to collapse client work and products into _the singularity_ you need to be slowly removing repeatable parts of client work into turning them into _products_; things that can be done consistently in a given amount of time.

-nd then

-This is mostly possible

-Fundamentally, we do it by [living our values]

-* To build a company that can fund its own "startups" without the mind-forged-manacles of VC money, control our own destiny without losing whats imporant to us

-HOW DO WE DO IT
-As an agency we provide maximum value to clients per billable hour.
-As an incubator it takes the profits from its agency work and "angel funds" _company-agree-upon_ products.
-It does both _in tandem_.
-This means that

- fast, efficient and high quality agency services

-uses agency consulting fees to "angel fund" _company-agree-upon_ product ideas and leverages

-been-there-done-it team to incubate company-agree-upon products that both make the agency better but also can be offered as passive revenue generating stand-alone services.

-* maximize fees by providing value
-* using those fees to generate products that furthers maximization but also can be sold as stand alone SaaSy services.
-* To deliver maximum value to clients and benefit from that, eg the better we do the more we both make more PER HOUR and get clients shit better, stronger, faster sooner,
-* To build a positive feedback loop between the two things so that agency work gives us clear data about good product ideas and our good product ideas make our agency even better.

-### Agency

-* full life cycle engagements
-* targeted engagements (geared around products)
-* support
-* drupal (6,7,8, decoupled, progressive), wordpress, laravel, symfony, vue.js

-### Product

-* thigns that improve agency/dev productivity
+The more you do this the more you can increasingly bill clients for _value_, what they actually get, instead of _time_, how long it took them to get it.
+As _value_ grows as a larger percentage of the total bill the agency generates higher revenue per hour, and the client sees significantly reduces costs.

+Higher agency revenue per hour means more time to _make more products_ and a positive feedback loop has been established.

+Of course this process only succeeds if we [take the time and do it right](./values.md).